openwisp/openwisp-firmware-upgrader/docs/user/quickstart.rst

 only partially (for example through the DTB scan), the missing fields stay empty and editable.
 Filling them in is optional.

-A mass upgrade of a build is blocked only while one of its images is still being processed or has failed extraction.
+A mass upgrade of a build is blocked only while one of its images is unconfirmed, still being processed, or has failed extraction for any reason.
 Images with partial or manually entered metadata are still eligible for mass upgrade.

 4. Perform a Firmware Upgrade to a Specific Device
 --------------------------------------------------